 9. Enforce an IT security policy that prohibits sharing passwords.
 Password sharing among employees is one of the most significant security issues businesses face today.

-10. Cybersecurity education programs should be in-depth and cover phishing techniques, best practices to identify and avoid email scans, processes for reporting cyber-related issues, malware, social engineering and more.
+10. Cyber Security Awareness programs should be in-depth and cover phishing techniques, best practices to identify and avoid email scans, processes for reporting cyber-related issues, malware, social engineering and more.
 Cybercriminals and hackers prey on human error so you'll want to ensure your training modules don't miss a beat.

 11. Investment advisors must leverage the knowledge surrounding emerging threats, common attack vectors and prevention techniques to instill security best practices company-wide.

 12. If your company works with a Cybersecurity Provider, that partner should assess the information, draw conclusions and form appropriate remediation recommendations to safeguard your business.